 In May 2014, the FASB issued ASU No. 2014-09, Revenue From Contracts With Customers, that outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
 ASU 2014-09 is based on the principle that an entity should recognize revenue to depict the transfer of goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 It also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to fulfill a contract.
 Entities have the option of using either a full retrospective or a modified retrospective approach for the adoption of the new standard.
 In July 2015, the FASB approved the deferral of the effective date for annual reporting periods that begin after December 15, 2017, including interim reporting periods.
-Early adoption is permitted to the original effective date of December 15, 2016, including interim reporting periods.
-The Company is currently assessing the impact that this standard will have on its consolidated financial statements.
+The adoption of this guidance is not expected to have a material impact on the Company's consolidated financial statements.